retrostyle/sandbox/README.md

 Example:

-- `mvn clean install cobertura:cobertura`
+- `mvn clean package cobertura:cobertura`

 The reports can be find under